cilium/cilium/Documentation/network/clustermesh/clustermesh.rst

 Cilium needs to be installed onto each cluster.

 Each cluster must be assigned a unique human-readable name as well as a numeric cluster ID (1-255).
+The cluster name must be a valid `RFC 1123 DNS label name <https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names>`__:

+* It must contain at most 63 characters;
+* It must begin and end with a lower case alphanumeric character;
+* It may contain lower case alphanumerics and dashes between.

-It is best to assign both these attributes at installation time of Cilium:
+It is best to assign both the cluster name and the cluster ID at installation time:

  * ConfigMap options ``cluster-name`` and ``cluster-id``
  * Helm options ``cluster.name`` and ``cluster.id``